 2. Connect Subject and Email Body

 The subject line must align with the email.
-For example, if an application is for the project on PHP, mention the relevant work experience as early as possible in the email.
+For example, if an application is for a PHP project, mention the relevant work experience as early as possible in the email.
 We will use the template to help you craft an email like a pro.

 Make sure the email doesn’t contain any information that isn’t relevant to the job.

-Note: email is not a resume; it is for the reference to get in talk with the client in detail about his or her requirements.
+Note: email is not a resume; it is for the reference to talk with the client in detail about their requirements.

-If your subject line made sure, client open the email, make sure the body of the email text isn’t something that forces him to delete the email.
+If your subject line made sure the client opens an email, make sure the email text’s body isn’t something that forces him to delete the email.